International Peace Mission movement: 1940s and the early 1950s: reorganization, Woodmont and the long decline of the movement

 In this period and through 1942, Father Divine centralized the movement into a formal church.
 Although this reduced the number of outposts, it put the organization under firmer control in the northeast.
 Three formal churches were set up in 1941, the Circle Mission Church the Unity Mission Church and the Palace Mission Church.
 Although they all had the same constitution and doctrines, they were financially independent.
 This redundancy made the movement stronger against legal attacks.

 The Peace Mission's political focus on anti-lynching measures became more resolved.
 By 1940, its followers had gathered 250,000 signatures in favor of an anti-lynching bill that Father Divine had written.

-In 1953 the Movement acquired its signature parsonage Woodmont, a 72 acre hilltop estate in Gladwyne, Pennsylvania, outside of Philadelphia.
+In 1953 the movement acquired its signature parsonage Woodmont, a 72 acre hilltop estate in Gladwyne, Pennsylvania, outside of Philadelphia.
 This French Gothic manor served as the home of Father Divine until his death in 1965.

-1950s: the civil rights movement and the Peace Mission movement
+1950s: civil rights and the movement

 In 1951, The Peace Mission advocated reparations be paid to the descendants of African slaves.
 It also advocated in favor of integrated neighborhoods.
 However, unlike its earlier joint meetings and public marches with the Communist Party USA during its zenith decade of the 1930s, it did not participate in the burgeoning American Civil Rights Movement of the 1950s and 1960s.

-1950s: The Red Scare and Peace Mission anti-communism
+1950s: the red scare and Peace Mission anti-communism

-By the 1950s, which included the beginnings of the modern US Civil Rights Movement, the Cold War between the US and the USSR was at an all-time high.
-The Peace Mission Movement's depression era alliance with the radical left still rankled many.
+By the 1950s, which included the beginnings of the modern US civil rights movement, the cold war between the US and the USSR was at an all-time high.
+The Peace Mission movement's depression era alliance with the radical left still rankled many.
 The Peace Mission response, starting around 1948/49, was to go on the anti-communist offensive, with Father Divine regularly lambasting communism while praising the "American way", even reversing some of his most pointed criticisms of the American system from the 1930s.
 Which he would continue to do until his death in 1965.